batistagc/Inimigos-do-EAD-/README.md

 > Implemente a versão multiprocessada do cálculo do fatorial.

 #### RESULTADO ESPERADO:
-O terminal do VSCode deve exibir a mensagem com a string "Hello, World!"
+O terminal do VSCode deve exibir